-How to apply an effect on a bitmap layer
+How to apply a blur effect

-- 1. Select the layer(s) on which you want to apply an effect. - 2.
-Do one of the following: - Right-click the layer and select Apply Effect on Bitmap Layer. - From the top menu, select Layer > Apply Effect on Bitmap Layer.
+- 1. Select the layer(s) on which you want to apply the effect. - 2.
+Do one of the following: - Right-click the layer and select Apply Effect. - From the top menu, select Layer > Apply Effect.

-- 3. Choose an option:
+- 3. Choose one of the following options:

 - Blur

 - Radial Zoom Blur

 - Directional Blur

-- 4. In the dialog box, enter your parameters.
+- 4. In the dialog box, enter the parameters for your blur effect.
+For more information on the available parameters, refer to the Blur Dialog Box, Radial Zoom Blur Dialog Box and Directional Blur Dialog Box documentation in the Reference Guide.

 - 5. Click OK.